mate-academy/jv-rick-and-morty/README.md

 - Task: Create API.
 It should contain two methods:

-1. The request randomly generates a wiki about one characterFromRickAndMorty in the universe the animated series Rick & Morty.
+1. The request randomly generates a wiki about one character in the universe the animated series Rick & Morty.
    Response example:

     ```json